 That's why I was overjoyed to attend Rosie Huntington-Whiteley's makeup master class in partnership with BareMinerals (for which Whiteley is a brand ambassador) and celebrity makeup artists Katie Jane Hughes and Nikki DeRoest.
 Throughout the class, which took place in a nondescript yet trendy Hollywood studio, I did my due diligence, scribbling down each bit of brilliance that came my way—and trust me when I say there were many.

 After the class, I had the opportunity to interview Whiteley, one-on-one, about her favorite beauty tips, her go-to products, New York versus L.A. style, and more.
-Keep scrolling to see everything (and I mean everything) I learned from the experience.
+Here is everything (and I mean everything) I learned from the experience.

 Throughout the entirety of the master class, as I sat in the crowd scribbling on my notebook, I couldn't help but marvel at the seemingly ethereal goddess that was Rosie Huntington-Whiteley.
 Not only was she beautiful as a supermodel is sure to be, but she was knowledgeable, sweet, and composed, fielding questions from the makeup artists and offering them back, sprinkling the conversation with that signature British dry wit.